pnp/blog/content/post/power-apps-community-call-july-2021.md

 -   **Kitty Run!
 Game** -- a procedurally generated gesture controlled endless runner (a.k.a.
-Kitty) built in Power Apps (a.k.a., the low code rapid application development platform that\'s NOT for making games, but then again, why not?)
+Kitty) built in Power Apps (a.k.a., the low code rapid application development platform that's NOT for making games, but then again, why not?)
 Go behind scenes to see how Kitty is configured to run, jump and fly.
 Appreciate blocking for full parallax randomly generated background scrolling along with